shopware5/shopware/UPGRADE-5.6.md

 * Deprecated `Shopware\Bundle\ESIndexingBundle::getNotAnalyzedField`.
 It will be removed in 5.7, use the getKeywordField instead.
 * Deprecated `Shopware\Bundle\ESIndexingBundle::getAttributeRawField`.
 It will be removed in 5.7, use the getKeywordField instead.

+### Improved ExtJS auto-loading

+Previous to Shopware 5.6, only ExtJS files from the `Shopware.apps.Base` were loaded globally, so you can use them globally in your apps.
+Additional to that, when loading up a module like e.g. "ProductStream", all files from `Shopware.apps.ProductStream` were loaded on top.
+Using files from others apps, such as `Shopware.apps.Article` inside of the `Shopware.apps.ProductStream` application, required you to implement some special code in order to do so.
+Also, when using an ExtJS store in your plugin configuration, you were only able to use stores from `Shopware.apps.Base`, none of the other stores.

+We've improved our auto-loading of ExtJS files, so you don't have to worry about this anymore.
+Instead of failing, because you used files of an application, that didn't get loaded yet, we're simply loading the missing application now.
+This way you don't have to worry about using others applications files anymore, as well as worrying about which stores can be used in your plugin configuration.

 ### Controller Registration using DI-Tag